hyperledger/fabric/docs/wrappers/configtxgen_postscript.md

 ```

 ### Output anchor peer tx (deprecated)

+**Note:** The channel creation transaction was used in order to create a new application channel using a system channel.
+Because the system channel is no longer supported since release v3.0, it is now deprecated.

 Output a channel configuration update transaction `anchor_peer_tx.pb`  based on
 the anchor peers defined for Org1 and channel profile SampleSingleMSPChannelV1_1